How to Create Bullet Chart in Excel? (with Examples)

 - Step 7: Now select the blue colored area and press Ctrl + 1 as the shortcut key to open the format data series.

-In this format data series make the “Gap Width” to 500%.
+In this format, the data series make the “Gap Width” to 500%.

 - Step 8: Now select the target series “dot” and again press Ctrl + 1.